jov58/watermeter-home-assistant/README.md

 <details>
 <summary>Public accountability</summary>
-As I started with a watermeter sensor for Home Assistant, I wanted an ESPHome one that tracks and follows the real water meter reading exactly.
+<i>As I started with a watermeter sensor for Home Assistant, I wanted an ESPHome one that tracks and follows the real water meter reading exactly.
 Since my knowledge of ESPHome is not yet to be called extensive, I searched around.
 No solution fitted my idea completely, so I assembled the code you find here from numerous samples and added some of my own.
-Thx all for sharing!
+Thx all for sharing!</i>
 </details>

 ## Used hardware